shrinidhijoshii/CrunchVilla/README.md

 Refer this for theory notes https://github.com/chetannada/Namaste-React

 ## Deployemt
-Web app is hosted on netlify , please have look https://crunchvilla.netlify.app
+The web app is hosted using netlify , please have look https://crunchvilla.netlify.app